-The island is known for its many sandy beaches, seaside resorts, beautiful villages, and archaeological sites.
+The island is known for its many sandy beaches, seaside resorts, coastal villages, and archaeological sites.
 Evia is also close to the gorgeous island of Skyros, which can be a great day trip from Evia.

-Evia Island, which used to be in the right in the center of the Ottoman Empire, underwent constant revolts and turmoil during the Ottoman occupation, with its population undergoing severe slavery.
+Evia Island, which used to be right in the center of the Ottoman Empire, underwent constant revolts and turmoil during the Ottoman occupation, with its population undergoing severe slavery.
 The island was officially handed to Greece only in 1930.

 The island boasts perfect mild weather during the winter and a scorching summer season, generally from June to October.
 High temperatures are often mitigated by the common and relieving northeast winds.

 Evia Island is a large space, so there are different types of landscapes wherever you go.
 The east coast is a beautiful spot for beaches and diving, with the warm waters of the Aegean inviting you to cool down in the heat of summer.
 The interior of the island is mountainous and has impressive views.
 This part of the island is cooler and has many forests and rivers.